 “Companies are failing to understand the full scope of what we’re calling the Great Resignation.
 Workers aren’t just quitting their jobs—many employees, disillusioned with the way their companies are mishandling the new realities of work, no longer are able or motivated to devote themselves to their jobs the way they did before the pandemic.
 Call it the Hidden Resignation.”

 What are flexibility and autonomy in the workplace?
-It’s much more that working from a coffee shop, refusing to come into the office, or only working a few hours a day.
+It’s much more than working from a coffee shop, refusing to come into the office, or only working a few hours a day.
 Flexibility and autonomy at work mean:

 1) Flexibility in when, where, and how employees do their work.
 Research from the Global Culture Report (shown below) indicates that some tasks are easier to do at home, while others are easier to do in the office.
 Employees need to have a say in what types of work they do where.
 When they don’t, they may question if the company’s leadership really wants them to succeed.